 In order to prevent nozzle drool after plasticizing and retracting the nozzle from the mold, a short decompression stroke can be used.
 However, to prevent oxidation of the melt, which may result in surface defects on the parts, it is recommended to keep this as short as possible.
 Injection speed Moderate to high injection speeds are required in order to prevent premature crystallization in the mold during injection phase and to obtain a better surface finish.
 The recommended injection speed profile goes from fast (for sprue and runner filling) to medium (for part filling) to avoid excessive shear heating and allow air to escape from the mold.
 Adequate mold venting is required to avoid burning at the end of the flow path (due to diesel effect).
 Injection pressure The real injection pressure is the result of the flowability of the material (crystallization rate, flow length, wall thickness, filling speed).
 The set injection pressure should be high enough to maintain the set injection speed (use set injection pressure higher than the peak pressure if possible).
 Tooling air vents must be effective to allow optimum filling pressure and prevent burn marks.
 Holding time Effective holding time is determined by part thickness and gate size.
 Holding time should be maintained until a constant product weight is achieved.
-Due to its fast solidification, holding time for Stanul[®] is short compared to other engineering plastics.
+Due to its fast solidification, holding time for Stanyl[®] is short compared to other engineering plastics.
 Holding pressure The most adequate holding pressure is the level whereby no sinkmarks or flash are visible.
 A too high holding pressure can lead to stresses in the part.
-Cooling Time Actual cooling time will depend on part geometry and dimensional guality requirements as well as the tool design (gate size).
-Due to the fast crustallization of Stanul[®], a short cooling time is possible. each and every representation or warranty, whether express or implied, in that respect.
+Cooling Time Actual cooling time will depend on part geometry and dimensional quality requirements as well as the tool design (gate size).
+Due to the fast crystallization of Stanyl[®], a short cooling time is possible.
 Typical values are indicative only and are not to be construed as being binding specifications.
-Colorants in the product or other additives may cause significant variations in typical values All the trademarks mentioned here are trademarks of Envalior Seller represents and warrants exclusively that on the date of delivery by Seller the product shall be in conformity with the specifications agreed upon.
-Seller makes no other representations or warranties, whether express or implied.
-Seller is not responsibility of the Customer to determine that the Seller's product is safe, complies with application laws and regulations, and is technically or otherwise fit for its intended use.
-Seller does not endorse or claim suitability of its products for a specific application and disclaims Recommendations for injection molding Stanyl[®] HFX31S MELT RESIDENCE TIME The optimal Melt Residence Time (MRT) for Stanyl[®] HFX31S is \leq 2 minutes with preferably at least 50% of the maximal shot volume used.
-The MRT should not exceed 4 minutes.
+Colorants in the product or other additives may cause significant variations in typical values.
+MELT RESIDENCE TIME The optimal Melt Residence Time (MRT) for Stanyl[®] TW200F6 is \leq 4 minutes with preferably at least 50% of the maximal shot volume used.
+The MRT should not exceed 6 minutes.
 A formula to estimate the MRT is described below: $$MRT = \frac{\pi D^3 \rho}{m} \frac{t}{60}$$ Whereas: